Skip to content

 Troubleshooting Missing Distros

 If a distro does not appear, ensure the WSL feature is enabled.
 You can check your status by running wsl --status.
-If you have issues, ensure your PowerShell execution policy allows script execution by running Set-ExecutionPolicy RemoteSigned in an admin terminal.
+If you run into issues, make sure your PowerShell execution policy allows scripts to run by opening an admin terminal and running Set-ExecutionPolicy RemoteSigned.

 Summary